 Every year 1.2 million students drop out of school.
 What that means is every nine seconds, a student in America loses his or her path to a better future.
 High school dropout rates for Asheville City Schools (4.8%) and Buncombe County Schools (4.65%) are slightly higher than North Carolina overall (4.27%).

-The Family Resource Center at Emma (FRCE) helps English-speaking and Latino families in crisis annually through emergency assistance (food pantry, clothing closet, emergency financial assistance), information and referral, case management, parenting classes and a community garden.
+The Family Resource Center at Emma (FRCE) helps English-speaking and Latino families in crisis annually through emergency assistance (food pantry, clothing closet, emergency financial assistance), information and referral, case management, and parenting classes.
 The Project POWER/AmeriCorps program provides mentoring and enrichment activities to youth living in Buncombe County.
 Learning Centers are safe haven and holistic afterschool programs for 60 at-risk elementary school aged children living in two public housing complexes and a section 8 apartment complex.
-Children receive homework help, a healthy snack, and enrichment activities.
-The program also includes a parent involvement component, and a six-week summer camp.
 The school-based Success Coordinator connects students and their families to critical community resources with the goal of empowering students to stay in school and achieve in life.
-The Success Coordinators provide students with a one-on-one relationship with a caring adult, and a safe place to learn and grow.

 In addition to direct services, Children First/CIS engages in public policy advocacy campaigns to build opportunity for children and families.
 Through education and outreach, Children First/CIS builds a community-based advocacy voice for our vulnerable children, youth, and their families.
 In response to the growing rate of children living in poverty, the Success Equation was created to unite the community to reduce and prevent the root causes of poverty, so all children can thrive.